dguo/dannyguo.com/content/blog/automating-my-air-conditioner.md

 in my bedroom.
 It's dumb in the sense that it doesn't have a built-in thermometer, so it's unable to maintain a constant temperature.

+Edit: Someone helpfully [pointed out](https://news.ycombinator.com/item?id=28813747) that my unit *does* have the ability to self-regulate.
+Looking at some customer reviews, I do see some complaints that it doesn't work very well on this model.
+But still, I should have read the manual instead of assuming that the top knob is just a static control.
+My bad!

 ![Frigidiare air conditioner controls](https://i.imgur.com/HFMgHWV.jpg)

 If I leave it on overnight, it eventually makes the room too cold.
 I decided to